Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 You might often see the right side has multiple buttons, not just one.

-This is not a problem, and we can use the same approach as we just made.
+This is not a problem; we can use the same approach we just made.
 But the main difference is that you must wrap the buttons in their parent.
-We need this parent to make the button appear as one element so it gets spaced out nicely.
+We need this parent to make the button appear as one element, so it gets spaced out nicely.

 It will look like this: